HugeAJTheBoss/EpidemicSimulationSandbox/README.md

 # EpidemicSimulationSandbox
-Passion Project for Advanced Computer Scienc at Mass Academy of Math and Science
+Passion Project for Advanced Computer Science at Mass Academy of Math and Science